Educorreia932/Website/README.md

-# Educorreia932's Homepage
+# Educorreia932's Website

-The source files for my website, being hosted using Github Pages.
+The source files for my website.
+Developed using Django.

 ## Preview